 Artisans workshops include Tandem Design, owned by Josh and Pia McNally, who design and make custom hand-crafted furniture; Coote & Wench, a husband and wife team who create magical furniture pieces and lighting from industrial parts; and French jewellery maker Helene Thomas's bijou studio Yol, which is an enticing cavern of exquisite hand-crafted jewellery.
 Pop around to PULP Paperworks on the First Sunday of every month when they open up their studio and invite you to their creative workshop.

-Another must-stop is Tshepo The Jean Maker's studio.
-Tshepo's first crafted pair of jeans, the Presidential Slim Fit', kick-started his denim career in 2015.
+Another must-stop is Tshepo The Jeanmaker's studio.
+Tshepo's first crafted pair of jeans, the Presidential Slim Fit', kickstarted his denim career in 2015.
 This was after he abandoned a future in filmmaking for fashion design.
+His star just continues to rise – and his brand is an iconic Jobrg label.
 Don't leave without a pair of Joburg-designed denims.
 Buy off the rack or order your own custom fit.
-Tshepo will even throw in some fashion advice on how best to wear them.
-And whatever you choose make sure to take a seat next to denim model Timmy who will want to be on Instagram with you.

-If you've visited the boutique shopping complex 44 Stanley in Milpark you'll recognise elements of its cool and contemporary industrial aesthetic, as the two sites share a founder.
-The gardens of Victoria Yards are lush with herbs and medicinal plants and will soon include fruit trees.
-Linking the area to a number of other inner-city agricultural initiatives, there are also plans for a produce market in the future.
+If you've visited the boutique shopping complex 44 Stanley in Milpark, you'll recognise elements of its cool and contemporary industrial aesthetic, as the two sites share a founder.
+The gardens of Victoria Yards are lush with herbs and medicinal plants.

-Opening hours are not regulated and many of the spaces are let to working artists so the best time to visit is on the first Sunday of the month when Victoria Yards artists throw open their doors to visitors.
+Although opening hours are not regulated and many of the spaces are let to working artists, there are other artisans and retailers who are open Monday through Sunday from 09:00 to 17:00.
+The best time to visit if you want the full Victoria Yards experience is during their First Sundays event when Victoria Yards artists throw open their doors to visitors.